|

 Denials of Standard Quantum Physics

 Most decoherence theorists subscribe to what they call a "universally valid quantum theory."
-Despite the name, this theory denies one of the basic hypotheses of standard quantum physics, namely the collapse of the quantum-mechanical wave function, which is the ultimate source of chance, indeterminism, free will, and creativity.
+Despite the name, this theory denies one of the basic hypotheses of standard quantum physics, namely the collapse of the quantum-mechanical wave function (Dirac's projection postulate), which is the ultimate source of chance, indeterminism, free will, and creativity.

 "Universally valid" refers to the Wheeler-Everett-DeWitt-Wigner view that replaces the wave-function collapse with a splitting of a universal wave function Ψ into separate branches or components, each of which contains all the material of the universe just before the quantum event, typically a quantum measurement.
 Where standard quantum theory predicts the probabilities of the measurement yielding two or more eigenvalues of the physical observable being measured, the "Many Worlds" theory assumes that new worlds are created with each world realizing one of those eigenvalues, all other things about the new worlds being the same as before the measurement.

 John Bell described the many-worlds theory as "extravagant."
 We find it extremely so, since it blatantly violates the most fundamental conservation laws of physics.
 In order to create another parallel universe, it must double the amount of energy, mass, charge, etc. And the new universe must be as large as our observable universe.
-All this because they find the idea of the collapse of the wave function non-intuitive (which it most certainly is).
+All this because they find the idea of the collapse of the wave function non-intuitive, which in some respects it is.
+But in other respects it is simply the actualization of a single outcome from among many alternative possibilities.

 Decoherence in Standard Quantum Physics